endomapperUZ/toolSegmentation/README.md

 Fine-tuned models and trained clasifier are available [here](https://drive.google.com/drive/folders/1BYyfUek6arVhpgChWuhD6JVQ9-RS4ZNm?usp=sharing).

-File *mininet/generate_masks.py* provides an example of how to use the full segmentation pipeline including MiniNet model and our clasifier in order to get a prediction for a given image.
+File *mininet/generate_masks.py* provides an example of how to run the full segmentation pipeline including MiniNet model and our clasifier in order to get a prediction for a given image.

 ## Results
 Models UNet and LinkNet were available in **robot-surgery-segmentation** pretrained on images from the EndoVis17 dataset, and were then fine-tuned on more specific images from EndoMapper dataset.
 Mininet was trained from scratch on EndoVis17 ndataset and then fine-tuned on EndoMapper dataset.